bitovi/academy/src/react/8-optimizaton-hooks.md

 Specifically, optimization through memoization.
 In a nutshell, memoization is the process of caching the values returned from long-running functions, and returning the cached values when inputs are identical to the previous run.

-There are two hooks which deal with memoization, `useMemo` and `useCallback`, let's take a look at them below.
+There are two hooks which deal with memoization, `useMemo` and `useCallback`, let’s take a look at them below.

 ## useMemo